 Myth: My credit report reveals my income and what I spend my money on.

 Truth: Your income and bank statements are NOT included on your credit report.
 The bulk of your credit report consists of information about your credit accounts – date opened, credit limit or amount of the loan, payment terms, the balance and your payment history.
 Also, your credit report contains a list of “inquiries” or requests to see your credit report and any bankruptcies, liens or judgments and debts reported by collection agencies.

 Myth: When you get married your credit report is merged with your spouse’s to create a combined credit report.

-Truth: I actually covered merged credit and marriage a few days ago.
+Truth: I actually covered merged credit and marriage a while back.
 Since credit reporting agencies only maintain credit files on individuals, your credit file remains as your individual credit file when you get married … it isn’t merged with your spouse’s credit file.
 The only information that would appear on both you and your spouse’s reports would be joint accounts or those for which one spouse is an authorized user, or other items in both of your names, such civil judgments, liens and bankruptcies.

 Myth: How I pay my bills is the only factor in my credit score.

 Truth: Your payment history to existing creditors IS the single biggest factor determining your credit score … but it isn’t the only one.
 In most credit score models, payment history comprises 35% of your score.
 Other determining factors are: amounts owed (30%), length of credit history (15%), types of credit used (10%) and new credit inquiries or requests for your credit file (10%).
 So, it is a good idea to always at least make the minimum payment on time each month – and pay more when you can to decrease the amounts you owe.